Ewan McGregor: Personal life

 McGregor divides his time between Los Angeles, California, and St John's Wood, London.

-McGregor is involved in charity work, including UNICEF UK since 2004 and GO Campaign.
-During the Long Way Round journey in 2004, McGregor and his travelling companions saw some of UNICEF's work in Ukraine, Kazakhstan, and Mongolia, and during the Long Way Down trip in 2007, he and Charley Boorman did some work for UNICEF in Africa.
-McGregor hosted the annual Hollywood gala for the GO Campaign in 2009 and 2010.
-He has worked with the Children's Hospice Association Scotland, as featured in Long Way Down.
-In 2012, he travelled with UNICEF immunization workers to remote parts of India, Nepal and the Republic of Congo for a BBC2 documentary entitled Ewan McGregor: Cold Chain Mission.
-In June 2015, McGregor read Hans Christian Andersen's "The Little Match Girl" for the children's fairy tales app GivingTales in aid of UNICEF, together with other prominent figures such as Sir Roger Moore, Stephen Fry, Dame Joan Collins, Joanna Lumley, and Sir Michael Caine.
+McGregor enjoys travelling and is a fan of English football team Manchester City.

 In 2007, on an episode of Parkinson, McGregor said he had been a teetotaller for the last seven years.
-He also mentioned this in an interview with the Irish Independent in 2008, stating that he would often turn up to sets drunk or hungover in the late 1990s, and that he decided to stop altogether to avoid spiralling down further.
+He also mentioned this in an interview with the Irish Independent in 2008, stating that he would often turn up to sets drunk or hung over in the late 1990s, and that he decided to stop altogether to avoid spiralling down further.

-In 2008 McGregor had a cancerous mole removed from below his right eye.
+In 2008, McGregor had a cancerous mole removed from below his right eye.

-In September 2020, after travelling through Chile for the documentary Long Way Up, he revealed that his great-grandfather, John “Juan” Charles McIndoe, was born in Chile to Scottish parents while his father worked with the American engineers in the construction of the railways at the end of the 19th century.
+In September 2020, after travelling through Chile for the documentary Long Way Up, he revealed that one of his great-grandfathers, John "Juan" Charles McIndoe, was born in Chile to Scottish parents while his father worked with the American engineers in the construction of the railways at the end of the 19th century.
 Later, John went to Glasgow and worked as a wine importer and diplomat.